Our Animals

 COASTAL CARPET PYTHON

-Found along the East Coast of QLD and Northern NSW.
+Noodles is one of our Coastal Carpet Pythons, found along the East Coast of QLD and Northern NSW.
 Being a python makes them non venomous, having to rely on constriction to kill their prey.
 Can grow up to 4m.
 Great for controlling unwanted guests, such as rats, mice and possums who love to make homes in our ceilings.

 HOMER